Submitting Jobs

 conda activate cms

-python job.py > job_output_file
+python job.py > job.out

 VASP

 To run VASP, we modify the Slurm submission script so that we load the necessary modules and run the VASP executable via the srun command.
+Looking for an example to run?
+Check out the VASP tutorials .

 #!/bin/bash